 Helping our youth heal from the wounds of their past is what Covenant House Georgia’s experiential and Non- Traditional therapy programs are designed to do.
 We provide an array of non-traditional and recreational activities to help our youth heal and regain their emotional and functional stability.
 Art Therapy, Low Ropes Course activities, Gardening, Performing Arts, Music, and Drumming are all utilized to help our youth achieve both emotional and behavioral goals.

 Interventions and supports are provided to youth and their families when the option of family reunification is a potential housing goal.
 This type of intervention assists families and youth to develop greater coping skills, manage stressors, and help to explore unresolved grief and loss issues.
-Family therapy using the power of relationships, resources, and significate connections to regain/ reinforce a family’s stability.
+Family therapy uses the power of relationships, resources, and significant connections to regain/reinforce a family’s stability.